Defalt36/TwoLifeXcompile/readme.md

 testing.
 Be warned you will be editing the repositories files when you use the editor.
 You may want to make a backup of the OneLifeData7 repository.

-'createFullBuild.sh' this last one will compile the game, server and editor and move all their files to a single folder in order to make a full build.
+'createFullBuild.sh' will compile the game, server and editor and move all their files to a single folder in order to make a full build.
 If you are using this, remember to run the 'initiateServer.bat' file before running the server. 'resetServer.bat' is included to delete the server files if you are unable to run it due to a crash.

+'perform.sh' is a multi utility script.
+It can build and run the game, server and editor depending on the flags you use.
+This is useful for testing.

 </p>

 <h2>Building From Another Source</h2>

 <p>
-You can run './cloneAlternative.sh' to clone from the game repositories under any name from any user.
+You can run './cloneAlternative.sh' to clone the game repositories under any name or user.
 This is useful for cloning your own repositories.
 You can also clone the original game repositories with it if you input 'jasonrohrer' as the user you want to clone from.<br />
 The compile script recomended when building from other sources is 'buildTestSystem.sh'.
 </p>